richard-d-lee/jesus-chatbot/SEO_GUIDE.md

 #### Hidden SEO Content Section
 Added crawlable but visually hidden content including:
-- Detailed description of Jesus Chatbot
+- Detailed description of Jesus Express
 - Feature list with keywords
 - How-to guide for using the chatbot
 - Information about different Jesus representations